MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-analytics-overview.md

 - [Calculate delivery dates for sales orders](sales-date-calculation-for-sales.md)
 - [Track packages](sales-how-track-packages.md)

-### Show inventory-related general ledger entries and balances from the Chart of Accounts page
+### <a name="show-inventory-related-general-ledger-entries-and-balances-from-the-chart-of-accounts-page"></a>Show inventory-related general ledger entries and balances from the Chart of Accounts page

 The **Chart of Accounts** page shows all general ledger accounts with aggregated numbers posted to the general ledger.
 From this page, you can do things like: